Professor Roy Ellen

-I was trained at the London School of Economics as a social anthropologist, though have long been committed to an anthropology that addresses the 'big issues.'
-My fieldwork has, over a period of 40 years, focussed mainly on the Nuaulu of Seram and other peoples of the Moluccan islands of eastern Indonesia.
-I have also worked in Sulawesi, Java and Brunei.
+I was trained at the London School of Economics as a social anthropologist, though have long been committed to an anthropology that addresses the 'big issues' about what it is to be human.
+My fieldwork has, over a period of 40 years, focused mainly on the Nuaulu of Seram and other peoples of the Moluccan islands of eastern Indonesia.
+I have also worked in Sulawesi, Java, Brunei and in the UK.

-Throughout this period I have had a continuous professional interest in the anthropology of the environment and in ethnobiology (especially in relation to cultural cognition), and inaugurated the Kent teaching programmes in these subjects.
+Throughout my career I have had a continuous professional interest in the anthropology of the environment and in ethnobiology (especially in relation to cultural cognition), and inaugurated the Kent teaching programmes in these subjects.
 I have also worked on the ecological and social dynamics of inter-island trading systems.

-My current interests are focused on the applications of cognitive anthropology to the history of science, the reproduction of Nuaulu ritual cycles, and understanding the management and significance of cultivar diversity amongst home gardeners and farmers in the British Isles and in the Moluccas.back to top
+My current interests are focused on the applications of cognitive anthropology to the history of science, the reproduction of Nuaulu ritual cycles, Nuaulu contemporary cultural resilience and understanding the management and significance of cultivar diversity amongst home gardeners and farmers in the British Isles and in the Moluccas.back to top

 Also view these in the Kent Academic Repository